The characteristic variety for Feigin and Odesskii's elliptic algebras: Theta function methods

 \begin{enumerate} \item The function $h$ belongs to $H^{0}(E^{g},\cL)=\Theta_{n/k}(\Lambda)$. \item If we identify $h$ with the corresponding element of $H^{0}(X,\cL^{\mathrm{alg}})$ via the canonical isomorphism, then $(h)_{0}=D_{n/k}$, and thus there is a unique isomorphism $\cO_{E^{g}}(D_{n/k})\to\cL^{\mathrm{alg}}$ that maps $1$ to $h$. \end{enumerate} \end{lemma}

-\begin{proof} \cref{item.prop.sheaf.theta.func.h} follows from the quasi-periodicity properties of $\theta(z)$ (see \cref{sect.theta.fns.1.var}).
+\begin{proof} \cref{item.prop.sheaf.theta.func.h} follows from the quasi-periodicity properties of $\theta$ (see \cref{sect.theta.fns.1.var}).

-\cref{item.prop.sheaf.theta.func.isom} Since the only zeroes of $\theta(z)$ are at the points of $\L$ and they all have order one, the divisor of zeros $(h)_{0}$ is $D_{n/k}$.
+\cref{item.prop.sheaf.theta.func.isom} Since the only zeros of $\theta$ are at the points of $\L$ and they all have order one, the divisor of zeros $(h)_{0}$ is $D_{n/k}$.
 The argument used in the proof of \cref{le.act-scale} completes the proof. \end{proof}

 Another argument in the proof of \cref{le.act-scale} shows that every isomorphism $\cO_{E^{g}}(D_{n/k})\to\cL^{\mathrm{alg}}$ is a non-zero scalar multiple of the one in \cref{prop.sheaf.theta.func}\cref{item.prop.sheaf.theta.func.isom}.
 Thus we have a vector space isomorphism